“On the 6th of June 1944, on the beaches of Normandy, over 10,000 young soldiers paid for our freedom.”

 I visited the pock-marked, bomb-scarred area in 2010.
 Every village along the gorgeous coast had their own World War II museum, and each one had a unique twist which made every museum interesting.
 The French were not cowards; they willingly and knowingly allowed their towns, homes and farms to be bombed to oblivion to ruin supply lines for the German military.

 Our group visited the American cemetery, and the German one.
-The Americans buried their own in proper, marked graves after the war, while it took 10 years before the Germans could do the same.
+The Americans buried their own in proper, marked graves right after the war, while it took 10 years before the Germans could do the same.

 The contrast was striking.
 The American one had neatly trimmed, Irish green lawns, and precisely set, marble headstones for each soldier buried there; most showed the Christian cross but a few showed the Star of David.